go-gitea/docs/content/doc/features/authentication.en-us.md

 ## Freeipa

-- In order to login to the Gogs using FreeIPA credentials, you need to create a bind account for Gogs to use:
+- In order to login to Gitea using FreeIPA credentials, you need to create a bind account for Gitea to use:

 -  On the FreeIPA server, create a `gogs.ldif` file, replacing dc=example,dc=com with your DN, and providing an appropriately secure password:
 ```